romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 If there is a need to do multiple queries it will wrap them in a transaction to prevent unexpected race conditions.

-`Porm` strives to perform as few queries as possible to gain the maximum performance, and in this case, it does a single `INSERT ...
+`Orchid ORM` strives to perform as few queries as possible to gain the maximum performance, and in this case, it does a single `INSERT ...
 SELECT ...` query, so it inserts `userFollow` from selecting the `user` record to use user id.

 The `findBy` method will throw `NotFoundError` in case the record is not found, add a such section to the global error handler of your app to report such errors to the user: